- Premium cabin

 However, at the Technology level, the 2018 Cadenza gets automatic headlights, adaptive cruise control, cooled seats, wireless smartphone charging, and forward-collision warnings with automatic emergency braking.

-Cadenza Limited sedans add nappa leather, a sueded headliner, surround-view cameras, and a head-up display.
+Cadenza Limited sedans add nappa leather, a sueded headliner, a surround-view camera system, and a head-up display.

 2018 Kia Cadenza